+ Cai: AI Action Layer for macOS | Free & Open Source

 How do I create custom actions?

 Open Cai's settings and go to Custom Actions.
-You can create prompt actions (saved AI instructions) or URL actions (templates with %s for your selected text).
+You can create prompt actions (saved AI instructions), URL actions (templates with %s for your selected text), or shell actions that execute commands using your clipboard data.
 Once saved, they appear in your action list for one-tap access.

 Does Cai work offline?